 School of Applied Social Studies MPhil/ PhD Scholarship

-Applications are invited from candidates who wish to carry out original social science research for the degree of PhD (or PhD Track or MPhil) in Applied Social Studies at University College Cork in any of the following areas:
+Applications are invited from candidates who wish to carry out original social science research for the degree of PhD (or MPhil as a pathway to a PhD) in the School of Applied Social Studies at University College Cork in any of the following areas:

 The successful applicant will be supervised by staff members in the School of Applied Social Studies and will be (primarily) located in the School of Applied Social Studies.
-The successful applicant will also apply through the normal procedures for acceptance onto the MPhil/ PhD programme at the School of Applied Social Studies (http://www.ucc.ie/en/appsoc/).
-Applicants are advised to apply to www.pac.ie by early July 2019.
-The successful candidate will also become an MPhil/ PhD Scholar of the School of Applied Social Studies, University College Cork.
+The successful applicant will also apply through the normal procedures for acceptance onto the PhD programme at the School of Applied Social Studies.
+See: https://www.ucc.ie/en/appsoc/courses/doc/mphil/phd/.
+Applicants are advised to make their application to https://www.ucc.ie/en/apply/ by no later than Friday, 4th February, 2022.

-Applications are invited from students who will commence a PhD (or PhD Track or MPhil) programme in September 2019 in University College Cork (max.
-3 years funding).
-For information on UCC's structured PhD see:
+Applications are invited from students who will commence a PhD (or MPhil as a pathway to a PhD) programme in April 2022 in University College Cork (maximum 3 years funding).
+For information on UCC’s structured PhD see: https://www.ucc.ie/en/study/postgrad/currentresearchstudents/programmes/

 Applicants should read the Terms and Conditions before applying.

-Enquiries should be directed to Dr Elizabeth Kiely, Chair of the School's Graduate Studies Committee.
-Email: firstname.lastname@example.org
+Enquiries should be directed to Elizabeth Kiely (Chair of the School Graduate Studies Committee) at email@example.com

-Closing date for receipt of applications and all relevant supporting materials is July 24th, 2019.
+Closing date for receipt of applications and all relevant supporting materials: Friday, 4th February 2022

 MPhil/ PhD Application Form and Accompanying Documentation